Skip to main content

 Cleaning Up (Optional)

-To clean up all the resources created thus far, modify the module-definitions.ts.
+To clean up all the resources created thus far, modify the octo.yaml file.
 Comment out all modules except the app and account modules.
-The app and account modules load AWS credentials to call AWS APIs, hence they remain uncommented.
+The app and account modules load AWS credentials to call AWS APIs, hence they should remain intact.

 By deleting the s3-website-service-module module below, you are deleting the s3-website resources created by this module.